RobertBendun/stacky/README.md

 ## Language reference

 Supported operations:
+- `!` - if top = 1 then push 0 else push 1
 - `+` - add 2 elements and push result
 - `.` - print top to stdout
 - `<int>` - push integer literal (currently only natural numbers up to 2^63-1) onto a stack
+- `=` - if top = one before top then push 1 onto stack, else push 0
+- `divmod` - divides one before top by top and pushes division result and modulo result
 - `dup` - duplicate top element
 - `swap` - swap top with before top stack element
-- `divmod` - divides one before top by top and pushes division result and modulo result

 ## See also